 HUD requires the PHA to maintain a single waiting list for the HCV program unless it serves more than one county or municipality.
 Such PHAs are permitted, but not required, to maintain a separate waiting list for each county or municipality served.

-The HACB will maintain a single waiting list for the HCV program.
+The HACB will maintain separate wait lists for the HCV program for Butte and Glenn County jurisdictions.